 Electrolytes are charged particles throughout your body that play an important role in many essential body functions.
 If your electrolyte levels are too high or too low, you may have an electrolyte disorder, which may affect these essential functions.
-At Kingwood Kidney Associates in Kingwood, Texas, the board-certified Nephrologist, Sowmya Puthalapattu, MD, specialize in the diagnosis and treatment of electrolyte disorders.
+At Kingwood Kidney Associates in Humble, Texas, the board-certified Nephrologists, Sowmya Puthalapattu, MD, and Chinonye Ogbonnaya-Odor, MD, specialize in the diagnosis and treatment of electrolyte disorders.
 To schedule a consultation, call the office most convenient to you or book online today.

 Electrolytes are minerals that carry an electric charge and include sodium, potassium, magnesium, phosphorus, and chloride.
 These electrolytes are throughout your body and perform many functions, such as: